-Using the project cash chart at the top of the view, you can see the immediate effects that your estimated inbound sales on credit have on your available cash:
+Using the project cash chart at the top of the view, you can see the immediate effects that your estimated sales on credit on credit have on your available cash:

 Accounts payable is sometimes also referred to as outgoing payments or A/P.

 Just as slow payments from your customers will hurt your cash flow, so will fast payments to your suppliers.
-Think about the timing of your outgoing payments — what your accountant calls "accounts payable."
+Think about the timing of your outgoing payments.
 Paying later for your purchases, instead of immediately, will leave more cash in the bank for your business to work with.

 To forecast your accounts payable, click on the Forecast tab, then click More... and then click Cash Flow Assumptions:

 Suppliers offer terms for purchases on credit, typically requiring payment within 15 days, 30 days, or even longer.
 It’s good for you to take advantage of that time.
 If suppliers give you the option to hang onto your cash for now and pay your bills later, your business will be stronger for it.
 Just as slow payments from your customers will hurt your cash flow, so will unnecessarily fast payments to your suppliers.
 Paying a little slower will keep more cash in the bank for you to work with.

-Adjust the Days to pay slider to indicate how many days it will take you to pay your bills:
+Adjust the Days to pay slider to indicate how many days, on average, it will take you to pay your bills: